aviflax/fc4/docs/tool/index.md

 ### Abridged Workflow

-1. Run in your terminal: `fc4 edit path/to/diagram.yaml/or/dir`
+1. Run in your terminal: `fc4 -fsrw path/to/diagram.yaml/or/dir`
 1. Open a YAML file in your text editor and edit it
    1. Either a YAML file specified directly or one in or under a specified directory
 1. Whenever you save the file, fc4-tool will see the change, clean up the file (overwriting it) and